-Who Is an Ohio Employee?
+Who Qualifies As An Ohio Employee?

 Ohio workers’ compensation applies to all Ohio employees.
 An Ohio employee is someone who works in Ohio permanently or temporarily for more than 90 consecutive days.
 There is no 90-day requirement for foreign employers.
 If your employer is located outside of the United States, it must have Ohio insurance coverage for all workers in Ohio.